filecoin-project/starling/commands.md

 Syntax: `starling store [path]`
 - `path` - full path of a file or directory

-Note: `store` makes storage deals for the number of redundant copies and price per TB specified when you first installed Starling, or else updated using config.
+Note: `store` makes storage deals for the number of redundant copies and price per TB specified when you first installed Starling, or else updated using `config`.

 ## verify
 Outputs a CSV file of your content stored on the Filecoin Network which you can use to verify the integrity of data.